beatodan/dan/README.md

 Here's a little something about myself:

+* 🤝  I am Danica, but you can just call me Dan.
 * 🌍  I'm based in Rodriguez, Rizal.
 * ✏️  A struggling 3rd year CpE student.
 * 🧠  Looking forward to developing my Python coding skills.